Product Recycling | ACER ESG

 Taiwan

 Recycling of waste IT products in Taiwan is handled through a publicly managed and operated system.
 Operators receive fees from the Resource Recycling Management Fund based on annual operation volumes and recycling clearance and disposal rates.
-The Recycling Fund Management Board under the Environmental Protection Administration, Executive Yuan, is in charge of determining recyclables, issuing treatment subsidies, auditing and verifying treatment volumes, and managing recyclers’ treatment and administrative operations.
+The Recycling Fund Management Board under the Resource Circulation Administration (RECA) of the Ministry of Environment, is in charge of determining recyclables, issuing treatment subsidies, auditing and verifying treatment volumes, and managing recyclers’ treatment and administrative operations.
 Taiwan offers a wide spectrum of waste IT product recycling channels, able to utilize clean-up teams, second-hand goods operators, resource recycling organizations, and recycling locations established at IT product retail sales sites.
 Acer coordinates efforts with Taiwan' recycling system by not only making annual payments to the Resource Recycling Management Fund, but also participating in public hearings on recycling, clearance and treatment fee rates to better understand Resource Recycling Management Fund operations and provide suggestions on recycling, clearance and treatment fee rate adjustments.
-For information about resource recycling in Taiwan, please refer to the EPA' Recycling Fund Management Board website.
+For information about resource recycling in Taiwan, please refer to the website of Resource Circulation Administration Ministry of Environment.

 Japan